South Africa

 The first of the two Peter Cushing Dalek movies was shown in cinemas throughout South Africa.

 Listings have been found for the Transvaal province in the north-east.
 It was shown in that region at various cinemas in various cities for short runs during 1966, 1967 and 1969, initially on its own, then later as a double-bill; the first listing appearing in the online archive of Die Transvaler was on 8 March 1966 in Germiston, with the last on 17 December 1969 in Brakpan.
-(There were no listings for the film in 1968.)
+(There were no newspaper listings for the film at all in 1968.)

 The film was billed under its original title "Dr Who and the Daleks".